 For example, Great Depression is capitalized, but civil rights movement is not.
 Newspaper and magazine names are never italicized.
 After a colon, a sentence has an initial cap but a word or phrase is always lowercased.
 It is “the waitress’s hat” but “the waitress’ style.”
 It is a (number) “3-year-old girl,” (number) “5 acres,” (spelled out) “two years ago,” (spelled out) “second grade,” (number) “50,000 people” and (spelled out) “I’ve told you a million times.”

 In journalism school, each style mistake in a story drops your grade by one letter.
 So reporters and editors are grim on the subject of AP style.
 Anything that does not comply is perceived as wrong.
-However, my manager was familiar only with the Chicago Manual of Style and required me to comply with its requirements instead.
-In vain did I try to explain that doing so would interfere with learning the material.
+However, my manager was familiar only with the Chicago Manual of Style and required me to comply with its requirements, instead.
+In vain did I try to explain that doing so would interfere with the editors who would be the users of what I was writng.

 Perhaps this nonsensical approach to documentation and training contributed to the company’s decision to discontinue maintaining and selling the system; in any case, two years from the time I took the job, the system was “sunsetted” and I was let go.